Jussie Smollett made headlines in 2019 after he claimed to the Chicago police that he was the victim of a homophobic and racist attack.

 Investigators searched for the perpetrators of what was initially described as a “possible hate crime” before ultimately accusing the actor of staging his own assault.

-A major development in the case came on February 15 when police arrested two possible suspects, but they were released soon after without charges.
-Multiple reports later surfaced accusing the actor of staging the attack, which he has repeatedly and vehemently denied.
+A major development in the case came that same month, when police arrested two possible suspects, but they were released soon after without charges.
+Multiple reports later surfaced accusing the actor of staging the attack with the help of Abimbola “Bola” Osundairo and Olabinjo “Ola” Osundairo, which he repeatedly and vehemently denied.

 He was charged later that month with felony disorderly conduct for making a false police report.
 The next morning, he was arrested.
 He was subsequently charged with 16 felony counts.
 In March 2019, prosecutors dropped the charges.